awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 1. When you're done, choose **Finish** to create the key\.

-When the procedure succeeds, the display shows the new KMS key in the custom key store that you chose\.
-When you choose the name or alias of the new KMS key, its detail page displays the origin of the KMS key \(**CloudHSM**\), the name and ID of the custom key store, and the ID of the AWS CloudHSM cluster\.
+When the procedure succeeds, the display shows the new KMS key in the AWS CloudHSM key store that you chose\.
+When you choose the name or alias of the new KMS key, the **Cryptographic configuration** tab on its detail page displays the origin of the KMS key \(**AWS CloudHSM**\), the name, ID, and type of the custom key store, and the ID of the AWS CloudHSM cluster\.
 If the procedure fails, an error message appears that describes the failure\.

 **Tip**
 To make it easier to identify KMS keys in a custom key store, on the **Customer managed keys** page, add the **Custom key store ID** column to the display\.
 Click the gear icon in the upper\-right and select **Custom key store ID**\.
+For details, see [Customizing your KMS key tables](viewing-keys-console.md#viewing-console-customize)\.

-## Create a KMS key in a custom key store \(API\)<a name="create-cmk-keystore-api"></a>
+## Create a KMS key in an AWS CloudHSM key store \(API\)<a name="create-cmk-keystore-api"></a>

-To create a new [AWS KMS key](concepts.md#kms_keys) \(KMS key\) in your custom key store, use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation\.
+To create a new [AWS KMS key](concepts.md#kms_keys) \(KMS key\) in your AWS CloudHSM key store, use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation\.
 Use the `CustomKeyStoreId` parameter to identify your custom key store and specify an `Origin` value of `AWS_CLOUDHSM`\.

 You might also want to use the `Policy` parameter to specify a key policy\.
 You can change the key policy \([PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html)\) and add optional elements, such as a [description](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) and [tags](https://docs.aws.amazon.com/kms/latest/APIReference/API_TagResource.html) at any time\.

 The examples in this section use the [AWS Command Line Interface \(AWS CLI\)](https://aws.amazon.com/cli/), but you can use any supported programming language\.

-The following example begins with a call to the [DescribeCustomKeyStores](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeCustomKeyStores.html) operation to verify that the custom key store is connected to its associated AWS CloudHSM cluster\.
+The following example begins with a call to the [DescribeCustomKeyStores](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeCustomKeyStores.html) operation to verify that the AWS CloudHSM key store is connected to its associated AWS CloudHSM cluster\.
 By default, this operation returns all custom keys stores in your account and Region\.
-To describe only a particular custom key store, use the `CustomKeyStoreId` or `CustomKeyStoreName` parameter \(but not both\)\.
+To describe only a particular AWS CloudHSM key store, use its `CustomKeyStoreId` or `CustomKeyStoreName` parameter \(but not both\)\.

 Before running this command, replace the example custom key store ID with a valid ID\.